acer51-doctom/iOS-Wallpapers/README.md

 # iOS Wallpapers
-An archive of every iOS wallpaper officially released by Apple
+An archive of every iOS wallpaper officially released by Apple.
+Clone the repo to have every wallpapers available.

 - [iPhone](#iphone)
 - [iPad](#ipad)